martinring/thesis/src/4-Timing.md

-We can now specify the safety properties: firstly, that users can always reach a safe room, and secondly, that users only have access to rooms they are authorized for:
+We can now specify the safety properties: firstly, that users can always reach a safe room, and secondly, that users only have access to rooms they are authorised for:

 ````{.ocl .continue}
 context Card: